-And then, in an instant, the blink-of-an-eye, someone, a friend, a foe, a stranger, comes along and ruins it: It might be the person who cut you off on the highway, giving you the finger as they speed away.
-Or the coworker who doesn’t know when to stop talking about last night’s episode of your least-favorite show, or especially that @sshole on the internet who knows just how to push your buttons and get a rise.
+And then, in an instant.
+The blink-of-an-eye.
+Someone – be it friend or foe or complete stranger – comes along and ruins it.
+It might be the person who cut you off on the highway, giving you the finger as they speed away.
+Or the coworker who doesn’t know when to stop talking about last night’s episode of your least-favorite show.
+Or especially that @sshole on the internet who knows just how to push your buttons and get a rise.

 You shouldn’t have to stay away from the world in order to maintain your mood.
 You’re feeling great, after all.
 And you know why you support the things you do, why you love what you love, and how you can make a difference.
 You’re confident that no matter what someone throws at you, they won’t be able to shake your conviction.